 Question: I am looking for a dewatering silt filter other than a bag or tube.
 I have seen tanks in use that have disposable nonwoven geotextile fabric draped across them to filter sediment.
 They have inlets that allow for 2" to 6" pump hoses and they have an outlet with a valve to control discharge.
 We need something that can be hoisted with a track excavator and can be hauled on a flatbed truck.
 We need 100 of them.

-Thank you for contacting us!
-We would be happy to provide you with a dewatering bag that could serve the purpose you have described.
-As an overview we do offer these bags for roll-off containers, or we can customer make a filtering bag/material in the quantities that you are requiring.
+Answer: Thank you for contacting us!
+We would be happy to provide you with a dewatering filter that could serve the purpose you have described.
+As an overview we do offer dewatering bags for roll-off containers, or we can custom make a filtering bag and material in the quantities that you are requiring.

-In general, all of our Dewatering Bags are build from a nonwoven geotextile material similar to the one that you have described.
+In general, all of our Dewatering Bags and Silt Filtration Products are built from a nonwoven geotextile material similar to the one that you have described.
 This material is needle punched to allow water to filter out, while sediment and silt are retained.

-These filtering bags are often placed directly into containers such as dump trucks, roll of containers, and more.
-This can allow the bag full of sediment to be easily transported with contained materials.
+These silt filter bags are often placed directly into containers such as dump trucks, roll off containers, and more.
+This can allow the dewatering bag full of sediment to be easily transported with contained materials.
 From this container, water can then be drained from the box.